thomasgui76/CarND-Advanced-Lane-Lines/README.md

 The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!

 ## project files:
-please use jupyter notebook to load Find_Lane_Line-V3.ipynb and run not completed, waiting for furthur update...
+please use jupyter notebook to load Find_Lane_Line-V7.ipynb to run pipeline. output images in folder "./output_images". output videos in folder "./output_videos"

 # writeup file:
-please read writeup report.pdf not finalized, still working on some issues such as lost x positions when the s-bend road change rapidly.
+please read Advanced_Lane_Finding_writeup.md file
+I illustrate the pipeline process and discuss the issues, further improvement or discussion...